charlilize/Class-Scheduler/README.md

 ## 📁 Project Structure

 - `main.py`: The main file to run the program.
-- `output.txt` : Outputs all the available classes for requested courses, schedules following users' ideal days of the week, and other possible schedules not following the ideal days of the week.
+- `output.txt` : Outputs all the available classes for requested courses, schedules following users' ideal days of the week, and other possible schedules not following the ideal days of the week if requested.
 - `requirements.txt`: Lists all the Python packages needed to run the project.

 ## 🛠️ Setup Instructions